KamandPrompt/sysadmin-test/2019/README.md

 ## Weightage of problems

-***TOTAL WEIGHTAGE: 535 points***
+***TOTAL WEIGHTAGE: 555 points***

 You can find the individual weightage for each problem in the problem statement itself.

 ## Resources

-Since you are students, you are eligible for Github student pack with which you get $50 in DigitalOcean credits and $50-$115 in AWS credits.
+Since you are students, you are eligible for Github student pack with which you get $50 in DigitalOcean credits, $100 in Microsoft Azure and $75-$150 in AWS credits.
 You also get a lot of other things.
 Please check it out, it may be useful to you.

 **Link: <https://education.github.com/pack>**